mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 ### Data Source
 [Cryo needs](https://github.com/paradigmxyz/cryo#json-rpc) an [rpc url](https://ethereum.org/en/developers/docs/apis/json-rpc/) to extract blockchain data from.
 [Chainlist](https://chainlist.org/) is an RPC aggregator that collects the fastest free and open endpoints.
 Any of the http endpoints listed should work, but I chose `https://eth.llamarpc.com/` from [LlamaNodes](https://llamanodes.com/)

-Our cryo command now looks like:
+Our cryo command now looks like this:

 ```shell
 cryo blocks --rpc https://eth.llamarpc.com <OTHER OPTIONS>